NeoGeographyToolkit/StereoPipeline/CONTRIBUTING.rst

 Ready to contribute?

-You'll need to follow the instructions for building ASP from source in the INSTALLGUIDE.rst file.
+You'll need to follow the instructions for building ASP from source (which can be found in the INSTALLGUIDE.rst file or the Installation chapter of the documentation).

-.. only:: html or latex

-    The installation guide can also be found in :numref:`installation`.

 1. Fork the `StereoPipeline` repo on GitHub.